andrei-xp/project-catherine/README.md

 ABOUT :

 Simple attempt to a RPG game, written in BASH.
 You play as a man who is looking for his loved one.
 To complete the game, you need to use some simple Linux commands.
-No flag are implemented for the sake of simplicity.
+No flags are implemented for the sake of simplicity.

 AUTHORS :